 There are out of class activities most days.
 These usually take place from 3.00pm - 4.00pm.
-Classes are mainly run by Active Sports coaches, staff members with the help of some parents and partners in education.
+Classes are mainly run by Active Schools coaches, staff members and partners in education, e.g Ayr Rugby Club.

 Out of class activities are offered to pupils in Primary 1 - Primary 7.
-The out of class activities have included: Glee Club, Drama Club, ICT Club, Football, Karate and Volleyball.
+Most recent out of class activities have included: Netball, Football, Dance, Rugby and Multisports.